score-json/json/TSF/trustable/no-json-faults/NJF-12.5.md

     Erikhu1: 1.0
 ---

-The service accepts Non-Characters.
+The service provided by nlohmann/json accepts Non-Characters.

-sab